segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/amazon-s3/index.md

 var analytics = new Analytics(process.env.write_key);
 var objects = new Objects(process.env.write_key);

-// NOTE: if you are sending to an EU-based source, analytics and object SDKs
+// NOTE: if sending to an EU-based source, then the analytics and object SDKs
 // need to be initialized with the appropriate host name.
 // var analytics = new Analytics(process.env.write_key, {
 //   host: "https://events.eu1.segmentapis.com"